jimmyw/esp-crash/README.md

 ```
 you can add an identifier to RAM, which will always be included in your crash dump.
 This identifier is in the format:

+Go to https://esp-crash.wennlund.nu/ and register a unique PROJECT_NAME that only you have access to.
+You can pick anything that is free.

 ```
 ESP_CRASH:<PROJECT_NAME>;<PROJECT_VER>;<DEVICE_ID>;
 ```